-This is a long one, so if you want the quick pay-off, here are the 12 tips we're going to discuss.
-All of them play into this recipe for Perfect Grilled Ribeye Steaks and these slow-smoked porterhouse steaks
+This is a long one, so if you want quick payoff, here are the 12 tips we're going to discuss.
+All of them play into this recipe for perfect grilled ribeye steaks and these slow-smoked porterhouse steaks.

 - Start with the right cut (I prefer ribeye).